altexdim/sourcemod-plugin-gungame/README.txt

 	* Is CurrentLeader calculating on stealing level?
 	* What if multiple leaders found on intermission?
 	* Money are not removed on player kill, only on player spawn.
+	* ChangeLevel and FindLeader should come together, because each ChangeLevel can change and the CurrentLeader.